Found a bee that can’t fly? Don’t worry we’ve got you and your furry friend covered with our helpful guide on how to help a bee that can’t fly.

 Helping bees is fantastic when they’re in trouble but trying to help a healthy bee that is just resting will simply distress it and cause it to take flight before it’s ready.

-In a worst-case scenario, this could lead to the bee becoming exhausted and disoriented on the flight home and never reaching the safety of the colony.
+In a worst-case scenario, this could cause the bee to become exhausted and disoriented during the flight home and never reach the safety of the colony.

 How can you help?